About

 Just like my vanilla marshmallow recipe (which is a HUGE reader favorite and one of the most popular posts on my blog!), you’ll have foolproof results with this recipe too.

 My vanilla marshmallow recipe is a troubleshooting guide on how to make classic marshmallow.
-For more details, you can read that post here.
+For more details about all the fundamentals of making marshmallow, please see that post.

 The marshmallow has been cut into 6 strips